SPIRIT OF SERVICE

 ...

-For many years, we have funded the international activities of SEVA Foundation.
+For many years, we have been honored to help fund the international activities of SEVA Foundation.
+Visit the foundation's website www.seva.org to find out more about their extraordinary dedication to assisting people worldwide.
 Seva is a Sanskrit word for "service."
-Our direct donations enable SEVA to:
+Our direct donations help SEVA in its mission to:

 SUPPORT NATIVE LIFE IN AMERICA